A gaunt and breathless George Michael tearfully thanked his doctors and fans on Friday for seeing him through a touch and go battle with pneumonia.

 He also found success as a solo artist with chart-toppers like Careless Whisper and A Different Corner, and it was only a matter of time before he struck out alone.

-His rich vein continued with the 1987 No. 1 I Knew You Were Waiting (For Me) in which he performed with Aretha Franklin, one of his favorite artists.
+His rich vein continued with the 1987 No. 1 I Knew You Were Waiting (For Me) in which he performed with Aretha Franklin, one of his favourite artists.

 The same year he released Faith, an album which spawned a string of hit singles including I Want Your Sex, Faith and Father Figure and earned the singer a Grammy.